-Flexible control of website tags: in Anqi CMStagListThe limit of tags and sorting techniques
+Flexible control of website tags: In Anqi CMStagListTag quantity limitation and sorting techniques

-In a content management system, tags (Tag) are an important element that connects content, enhances user experience, and optimizes search engine crawling.AnQi CMS, as an efficient enterprise-level content management system, provides powerful tag management functions and allows developers and operators to flexibly display these tags on the frontend through its template tag system.tagListTags are the core tools to display the tag list related to the document.
+In a content management system, tags (Tag) are an important element for connecting content, enhancing user experience, and optimizing search engine crawling.AnQi CMS is an efficient enterprise-level content management system that provides powerful tag management features and allows developers and operators to flexibly display these tags on the front-end through its template tag system.
+Among them,tagListTags are the core tools to display the list of related tags in documents.

-Firstly, let's briefly review.tagListThe basic usage of tags.
-In the template of Anqi CMS,tagListMainly used to call tag data related to documents.
+First, let's briefly reviewtagListBasic usage of tags.
+In AnQi CMS templates,tagListUsed to call data related to document tags.
 Its basic structure is similar to this:

 {% tagList tags with limit="10" %}